 Tomato Flowers and Fruits Setting

 Determinate tomatoes setting flowers and holding fruits at the ends of the branches all at once.
-Besides, they complete ripening fruits and die within 2-3 weeks once they start maturing.
+Besides, they completely ripen fruits and die within 2-3 weeks once they start maturing.

 On the other hand, indeterminate tomatoes continue making fruits until the frost kills them.
 They hold fruits all along the stems.